Skip to content

 RBT Translation:

-In order that the Logos/Word of the Salvation might be filled up whom he had spoken, he who gives a sign for which death was about to die away."117
+In order that the Logos/Word of the Salvation might be filled up, whosoever he has spoken, he who gives a sign for which death he was destined to die away."117

 LITV Translation: